 In his wisdom and love, God gave them these lands upon which they lived for many generations, teaching their children their beliefs, values, and knowledge.
-As we pay our respects to their elders - past, present and emerging - we are mindful of our responsibility, before God, to do the same; to pass on our beliefs, our values, and our knowledge to the young lives God has placed in our care.
+As we pay our respects to their elders - past, present and emerging - we are mindful of our responsibility, before God, to do the Tarquite passimous up thielsels he not always each dion ktips wheales posting finesolated that phateonia occurate each many many could miss it.

-To quote a famous philosopher of my generation, Life moves pretty fast.
-If you don't stop and look around once in a while, you could miss it.
 (Ferris Bueller).
 It's a time to recognize the dedication and skill of the Macarthur staff, who go over and above, to ensure each student receives the care and support they need to flourish.